kidhasia/Age-Calculator/README.md

 ## Description

-This project is a user-friendly age calculator that leverages HTML, CSS, and JavaScript to deliver accurate age calculations.
+This project is a user-friendly age calculator that leverages HTML, CSS, and  also JavaScript to deliver accurate age calculations.
 Designed with a sleek, dark-themed UI and smooth animations, the application offers an engaging and responsive experience across various devices.

 ## Features